Northeast megalopolis

 The Northeast megalopolis, also known as the Northeast Corridor, Acela Corridor, Boston–Washington corridor, BosWash, Bos–Wash corridor or BosNYWash, is the most populous megalopolis exclusively within the United States, with slightly over 53 million residents as of 2024.
 The nickname "BosWash" for the region was first used by futurist Herman Kahn in a 1967 essay.
 It is the world's largest megalopolis by economic output.

 Located primarily on the Atlantic Coast in the Northeastern United States, the Northeast megalopolis extends from the northern suburbs of Boston to Washington, D.C., running roughly southwesterly along a section of U.S. Route 1, Interstate 95, and the Northeast Corridor train line.
 It is sometimes defined more broadly to include other urban regions, including the Richmond and Hampton Roads regions to the south; Portland, Maine, and Manchester, New Hampshire, to the north; and Harrisburg, Pennsylvania, to the west.
+The coastal waters of the Northeast megalopolis constitute one of the fastest-warming urban ocean shorelines in the world.

 The region includes many of the nation's most populated metropolitan areas, including those of New York City, Philadelphia, Washington, D.C., Boston, and Baltimore.
 As of 2024, it contained more than 53 million people, about 15% of the U.S. population on less than 2% of the nation's land area, with a population density of about 946 people per square mile (365 people/km^{2}), far more than the U.S. average of 80.5 per square mile (31 people/km^{2}).
 At least one projection estimates the area will grow to 58.1 million people by 2050.

-Before the term "megalopolis" became widely used, Walter Hedden identified the growing interdependence of large cities in the Northeast in his 1929 book, specifically regarding the sourcing of milk.
-French geographer Jean Gottmann then popularized the term "megalopolis" in his 1961 study of the region, Megalopolis: The Urbanized Northeastern Seaboard of the United States.
+Before the term megalopolis became widely used, Walter Hedden identified the growing interdependence of large cities in the Northeast in his 1929 book, specifically regarding the sourcing of milk.
+French geographer Jean Gottmann then popularized the term megalopolis in his 1961 study of the region, Megalopolis: The Urbanized Northeastern Seaboard of the United States.
 Gottmann concluded that the region's cities, while discrete and independent, are uniquely tied to each other through the intermeshing of their suburban zones, taking on some characteristics of a single, massive city: a megalopolis, a term he co-opted from an ancient Greek town of the same name that named itself out of aspirations to become the largest Greek city.